dasarpai/old.dasarpai.github.io/_dsblog/2024-12-28-How-AlphaFold-is-Revolutionizing-Protein-Science.md

 ---

 ### Did AlphaFold win a Nobel Prize?
 What’s the story behind it? 🎉
-While AlphaFold itself hasn’t won a Nobel, its contributions are transformative.
-The 2023 Nobel Prize in Chemistry highlighted advancements in protein research, and AlphaFold’s innovations played a significant role in the broader recognition of AI in science.
+While AlphaFold itself alone didn't won a Nobel, it is one of the 3 receipients of Chemistry Nobel prize of 2024.
+The 2024 Nobel Prize in Chemistry highlighted advancements in protein research, and AlphaFold’s innovations played a significant role in the broader recognition of AI in science.

 ---